Need to display an announcement on your website without being intrusive? A sticky bar got you covered.

 Once you’re done with the design, go to the

-Targeting settings and opt to start displaying the widget on Exit intent.
+Targeting settings and opt to start displaying this bar on exit intent.

 3. Use a sticky bar to collect email addresses